Vectorial1024/v1024_station_logistics/README.md

 - Pair player-owned stations together to form (bi-directional) logistics links
 - Stations prefer to trade with other paired stations

+You can now create sprawling logistics networks like this:

+(pic)

 Transitioning to the endgame has never been easier:
 - Extend your trade range using your trade stations
 - Intuitively create long-distance supply lines (see examples below)